IDENTIFYING VINTAGE WHITE SHORT-SLEEVE SHIRTS

 Ken’s white short-sleeve shirt first appeared in 1964.
 There are two versions of the shirt, and both of them came with and without label.

-This version of the shirt below is a nice little oddity, as the stitching on the Ken label is white.
+The version of this shirt shown below right is a nice little oddity, as the stitching on the Ken label is white.
 If it was from bleaching, then it certainly wasn’t done recently, as the shirt has seriously yellowed with age.

 3. KEN IN MEXICO / VICTORY DANCE.
 This shirt is more basic (no panelling, no cuffs), but still labelled.